murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

     /usr15/galaxy/cellorganizer-galaxy-tools-v2.8.1/cellorganizer3
   ```

-* To download CellOrganizer visit the [official website](http://www.cellorganizer.org).
+* To download CellOrganizer visit the `official website <http://www.cellorganizer.org>`_.
 Please make sure the version of CellOrganizer you install matches the version of CellOrganizer for Galaxy.

 * Copy the CellOrganizer tools into the `$GALAXY/tools`.
 The variable `$GALAXY`, as explained in the official documentation, holds the location of your Galaxy instance.